Doo-ui/examples/README.md

 # examples
-Examples how to use Doo-ui framework
+Examples how to use Doo-ui.org's JS framework